WAVI-ice-sheet-model/WAVI-website/docs/publications.md

 Below are papers and data in the WAVI ecosystem.

-Feel free to add your own with a Pull Request! **Edit this page link once hosted**
+Feel free to add your own with a Pull Request, or click "Edit this Page" in the top right corner.

 ## Papers